VictorPavlushin/netbox-netdev-inventory/docs/interconnect.rst

 mechanism of the napalm driver, which is normally the current user and no password/authentication by key.
-To change this behavior, the ``-u/--user`` and ``-p/--password`` options can be used to specify the user to use, and tells netbox-netprod-importer to ask for the password to use.
+To change this behavior, the ``-u/--user`` and ``-p/--password`` options can be used to specify the user to use, and tells netbox-netdev-inventory to ask for the password to use.

 The process is multithreaded, and split by device.
 The default number of threads is 10, but can be changed with the ``-t/--threads`` option.